 “Mother Otual,” Phebe exclaimed, reaching out small hands, palms upward.
 “Did you bring us a sweet?”

 “How’d you know?”
 She smiled broadly and pulled a bag of oranges from her horse.
 “Remember to share,” she yelled as the girl ran off.

 “Rebekah, did you find him?”
 Vincent asked.

 She nodded.
 “And much more.
 I’ll explain later.”

 A chorus of “hallos” followed as others surrounded her.

 “You’re back.
 We’ve been praying for your safe return.”
 Sheila squeezed her tighter.

-“The king has proclaimed these debt collections unlawful.
+Rebekah gazed at the group surrounding her and announced, “The king has proclaimed the debt collections unlawful.
 You can go home!”